What Working Together Looks Like

 While this used to be the standard approach, large-scale body-flow work has evolved significantly over the years.
 Much of the final composition now happens directly on the body because that creates stronger flow, movement, and overall composition.

-That said, Jon is still comfortable creating more finalized pre-drawings when requested.
+That said, Jon is still comfortable creating more finalized pre-drawings when requested, including Backgrounds and details.

 However, this requires significantly more time and carries additional creative risk since the tattoo itself is not yet guaranteed to happen.